 According to Dutch researchers, gradual tapering of the cetirizine dose or a short course of corticosteroids might help alleviate the itching (Drug Safety Case Reports, Dec.
 2016).

 Where Does the FDA Stand on Zyrtec Withdrawal?

-About a year ago we contacted one of the highest officials at the FDA.
+A few years ago we contacted one of the highest officials at the FDA.
 Here is what we wrote:

 “As you probably know, cetirizine (Zyrtec) and levocetirizine (Xyzal) are very popular OTC antihistamines.
 Several years ago we became aware of a withdrawal reaction (pruritis) when these antihistamines are stopped suddenly.
 Since then, our website has become a place where people who experience this reaction can report their experiences.
 Over the last eight years we have accumulated over 700 comments about this problem.
 We suspect that is substantially more than the FDA’s MedWatch program.

 “There are no warnings or guidance with regard to this phenomenon.
 Given the widespread availability of such products it would seem prudent for the FDA to investigate this withdrawal reaction and offer health professionals and consumers some information about 1) the possibility and 2) how to discontinue the drugs safely.”